.png-674b52368b309.jpg)

 class User extends Authenticatable{ // public function tenants(): BelongsToMany { return $this->belongsToMany(Tenant::class); }}

-To make it work, we also need to change the Tenant migrations to use id()
+To make it work, we also need to change the Tenant migrations to use id() instead of string for the primary key.

 database/migrations/xxxx_create_tenants_table.php: